Chemistry Video Lectures

 This course covers time-dependent quantum mechanics and spectroscopy.
 Topics include perturbation theory, two-level systems, light-matter interactions, relaxation in quantum systems, correlation functions and linear response theory, and nonlinear spectroscopy.

-Organic Chemistry Demonstration Experiments on Video Chemistry Visualized
+Organic Chemistry Demonstration Experiments on Video Chemistry Visualized, University of Regensburg

 Illustrate important aspects of chemistry (reaction types, dyes, synthetics, chemical technology, chemistry in every day life), involve substances or equipment that are not available in many schools, and/or are hazardous or cause problems of disposal.